ahmadghizzawi/online-job-marketplaces-scraper/README.md

 ### Crawl TaskRabbit
 In order to run taskrabbit_crawler.py you need to execute the following command:
-`python3 Taskrabbit_crawler.py -w webDriver -q queriesFiles `
+`python Taskrabbit_crawler.py -w webDriver -q queriesFiles `

 webDriver option: in the webDriver option you need to provide the path to your chrome driver that you downloaded earlier.
 This parameter is required in order to execute the script

 queriesFiles option: will be the queries json file containing an id, task_title, city and a url.
 It needs to be placed in ./data/taskrabbit , in case you didn't provide an attribute for -f the crawler will generate a new queries file with the help of the spider where it default name will be final_queries.json

-output option: the default output folder is ./Datasets/Taskrabbit/ .
+output option: the default output folder is ./datasets/taskrabbit/ .
 In case you want to change the output folder you need to create manually the folder in which you want to save the results and then pass the folder path with -o option.
 You will need to run the following command:

-`python3 Taskrabbit_crawler.py -w webDriver -q queriesFiles -o output`
+`python Taskrabbit_crawler.py -w webDriver -q queriesFiles -o output`

 ## Results
-You can find the results of taskrabbit_crawler.py in ./Datasets/Taskrabbit/ in this folder you will find the time stamp folder created when you launched the scripts (format Year-Months_DayTHour-Min-Sec).
+You can find the results of taskrabbit_crawler.py in ./datasets/taskrabbit/ in this folder you will find the time stamp folder created when you launched the scripts (format Year-Months_DayTHour-Min-Sec).
 Inside that folder there will be one folder named pics containing the pics crawled by the queries and a results folder containing the results of the differents json file for each successful query.
 Finally you will find also a json file named failed_queries.json containing the unsuccessful query

 # Authors